zaidk2021/YELPZAIDPROJECT/README.md

 Cloudinary - A solution for developers and marketers to manage images, videos and other rich media assets.
 Mapbox - Maps and location for developers.
-Starability.css - Accessible rating with animations on top. https://campgroundzk1.onrender.com/ go to this link to visit my website
+Starability.css - Accessible rating with animations on top. https://campgroundzk1.onrender.com/ go to this link to visit my website.The initial loading time may take a few minutes as i am using a free tool to host the site.